ekelhala/pico-weather/README.md

 * `pico` - contains the weather station software for Pico W
 * `backend` - contains the backend Express server
-* `frontend` - contains the React applicationto view data
+* `frontend` - contains the React application to view data
 * `proxy` - nginx proxy to be used in deployment

-## Usage
+## Deployment

-Right now the different components need to be deployed separately.
-You also need an MQTT Broker, to which the backend service and Pico connect to exchange data.
+You will need Docker, and docker-compose.
+The application can be deployed to a server by simply cloning this repository, entering the directory, and running `docker compose up`.

+MQTT Broker is not included in the deployment, so it needs to be set up separately. [msoquitto]() is a good choice for this.
+The address, port and credentials for the server need to be also included to the environment variable files in `backend/.env` and `pico/config/.env.h`